natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/AV-8A.md

 '''When facing enemy attackers:'''

 When facing player-controlled attackers (not necessarily planes labelled as attackers but planes who focus on ground striking), the pilot must stay aware that, besides the Harrier superior mobility, they can outturn you as they will often fly at lower speeds than you, meaning their turn radius compared to yours will be much smaller.
-Most of the enemy planes that do CAS runs will often be enemy fighters (not labelled as attackers) but with ground ordnance, meaning they can or will be heavier than you, increasing drag and reducing agility when in a dogfight, use this as an advantage.
+Most of the enemy planes that do CAS runs will often be enemy fighters (not labelled as attackers) but with ground ordnance, meaning they can or will be heavier than you, increasing drag and reducing agility when in a dogfight, use this as an advantage.But You still are a Harrier, that means that you aren't very manoeuvrable.

 '''As an attacker/bomber:'''

 The Harrier has access to a wide variety of ground ordnance capable of destroying enemy ground units and bases.
 It also has [[Ballistic Computer#CCIP Usage|CCIP]] meaning the pilot has access to ground ordnance crosshairs which will increase accuracy for both rockets and bombs, as well as [[Ballistic Computer#CCRP Usage|CCRP]] allowing for guided approach to target and automatic bomb release.
 It is advised to fly to your bombing target at as low altitude as possible (NOE flight).
 This approach has multiple advantages: increased radar interference from terrain masking and terrain clutter, and reduced enemy visibility and awareness.
 It also makes bombing more accurate, even with the help of ballistics computer.
 Time fuse is essential for low level bombing, to avoid hitting yourself with shrapnel from your own bombs.
 Ground striking ordnance should be taken at pilot's discretion, but it is recommended to take the 2 x 1,000 lb and 3 x 500 lb bombs in order to take a whole base completely and still maintain high speed.
-You are unable to carry any sort of anti-air missiles with this payload.
+You are unable to carry any sort of anti-air missiles with this payload.But if you take just the 2 x 1000 lb bombs and some air to air ordnance.

 Radar interference is mostly irrelevant in air realistic battles as the plane will still be highlighted and enemy pilots could use eye aiming.
 However, it will interfere with radar homing missiles (SARH missiles such as AIM-7E, R-3R, etc. carried by F-4 Phantoms and MiG-21s) and will be your main line of defence when flying in simulator battles, you will be able to fly stealthily in NOE flight.

 '''When in combined battles (ground realistic battles):'''

 This is where the Harrier is able to shine as an attacker, primarily using VTOL and hovering mode to an advantage.
 There is multiple loadouts which can be used in order to make the Harrier a scary attacker.
+Most useful is a mix of 1 or 2 AIM 9s, the unguided rockets and most importantly the countermeasures.
+Be awear of SPAA on the battle field and use your countermeasures because you got a lot of them.

 '''Bomb payload''' - This is often the most used payload for multiple reasons: has the biggest explosion radius compared to rockets, are more forgiving when missing by couple metres, can take multiple targets with a single bomb.
 The use of ballistics computer makes their aiming much easier than with eye aiming both in realistic and simulator battles.